-With his family struggling to survive in late1890s Norway and his father leaving on a ship for America to earn much needed money, 10-year-old Yohan devises some plans of his own to help his family.
-However, his jealous older brother has other ideas, and, unbeknown to their parents, he signs a contract with an agent for Yohan to become a farm laborer.
+With his family struggling to survive in late 1890s Norway and his father leaving on a ship for America to earn much-needed money, 10-year-old Yohan devises plans of his own to help his family.
+However, his jealous older brother has other ideas, and, unbeknownst to their parents, he signs a contract with an agent for Yohan to become a farm laborer.
 Now consigned to being a child wanderer, Yohan is sent off to work on a faraway farm providing cheap labor.
 Yohan embarks on a long, rugged journey filled with danger, loneliness and feelings of abandonment.
 Along the way, he meets up with two other child wanderers, 8 year-old Anna and her younger brother.
-Together with other child wanderers and led by the menacing boy Aslak, the group makes its way on foot through the countryside with Yohan finally arriving at the farm where he is told to work.
+Together with other child wanderers and led by the menacing boy Aslak, the group makes its way on foot through the countryside, with Yohan finally arriving at the farm where he is told to work.
 He becomes a shepherd boy, protecting the farmer's livestock from wolves and grizzly bears.
-His boss, Nome, is a harsh disciplinarian and a tough...
+His boss, Nome, is a harsh disciplinarian and a tough ...
 Written by

 Penelope Films (production company)

 In the 1890s, 10-year-old Yohan is sent away from home to survive on his own as a child laborer.
 He experiences hardships and overcomes his fears by relying on bravery and hope to make the best of his circumstances.